kseekins/kseekins.github.io/essays/codeWhoYouWannaBe.md

 ## Not bad for 2 weeks of HTML design and UI framework

 This week I wrote a website in my software engineering class.
 We were to choose an actual website to emulate.
 In the process I took creative liberties.
 I tweaked a bit more for this essay to give my desired effect: A corporate passing website with obviously ridiculous statements.
 Then it hit me: it's so easy to fake anything online.
+I remember working at the Moana Surfrider front desk during COVID.
+To avoid quarntine, guests checking in needed to present a screenshot of the Hawaii Safe Travels website.

 ## Screenshots